-Like many boomers, Jobs was something of a hippie in his younger years.
-He and his friend and future employee, Daniel Kottke, would frequently trip on LSD during college in the '70s.
+Like many Baby Boomers, Jobs was something of a hippie in his younger years.
+He and his friend and future employee, Daniel Kottke, would frequently trip on LSD during college in the ’70s.
 Kottke described himself and Jobs as “monk-wannabes.”
 Jobs was very influenced by Be Here Now, a 1971 book on meditation by spiritual teacher Ram Dass, and practiced Zen Buddhism.
 The Buddhist principles of mindfulness even supposedly helped inspire Apple’s simple yet effective product designs.

 8. Steve Jobs wasn’t so into the concept of the “Genius Bar.”

-Apple stores are known for their sparkling white aesthetic and “Genius Bar” for customer service.
+Apple stores are known for their sparkling white aesthetic and “Genius Bar” customer service.
 Not every element of the stores was specified to Jobs’s liking, though.

 In 2000, Apple hired Ron Johnson to run their first retail stores.
 Johnson was responsible for coming up with the now-signature Genius Bar, and recalled that when he told him about his idea, Jobs called it “idiotic” and said, “Ron, you might have the right idea, but here’s the big gap: I’ve never met someone who knows technology who knows how to connect with people.
 They’re all geeks!
 You can call it the Geek Bar.’”